ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 The K-Pop Pack is Back with an Even Bigger Sequel!

-If you thought [the first pack](https://osu.ppy.sh/beatmapsets/1397200#mania/2883476) was great, just wait until you try [xNett](https://osu.ppy.sh/users/4998501)'s [second K-Pop map collection](https://osu.ppy.sh/beatmapsets/1646395#mania/3360543)!
-This massive new pack expands on everything that made the original special, now featuring an even wider variety of difficulties and artists to give players more ways to enjoy their favourite K-Pop beats.
+If you thought [the first pack](https://osu.ppy.sh/beatmapsets/1397200#mania/2883476) was great, just wait until you try [xNett](https://osu.ppy.sh/users/4998501)'s [second K-pop map collection](https://osu.ppy.sh/beatmapsets/1646395#mania/3360543)!
+This massive new pack expands on everything that made the original special, now featuring an even wider variety of difficulties and artists to give players more ways to enjoy their favourite K-pop beats.

-The pack offers something for everyone, starting with approachable Insane-level maps and scaling all the way up to brutally challenging Long Note patterns that will test your skills to the limit.
+The pack offers something for everyone, starting with approachable Insane-level maps and scaling all the way up to brutally challenging long note patterns that will test your skills to the limit.
 You'll encounter all sorts of creative patterning, including some spicy SV changes to keep you on your toes.
 What makes this collection truly special is how it naturally guides players through progressively tougher challenges, helping you improve your skills step by step as you work through each map.

 After seven months of dedicated work, xNett has created something truly remarkable with this pack.
 We're excited to present it for the Loved section and hope you'll show your support by casting a positive vote if you enjoy what you play.
-Whether you're looking to push your skills or just enjoy some fantastic K-Pop maps, this collection has you covered — dive in and experience it for yourself today!
+Whether you're looking to push your skills or just enjoy some fantastic K-pop maps, this collection has you covered — dive in and experience it for yourself today!

 ---